makerdao/mips/MIP15/mip15.md

 As a means to protect MKR holders and the greater Maker community from a critical vulnerability, a special spell maneuver can be used in lieu of an unplanned Emergency Shutdown, allowing protocol fixes to be applied with zero downtime.

 This MIP proposes a special spell mechanism called a "dark spell" that conceals sensitive bytecode for the full duration of the governance vote and Governance Security Module (GSM) delay.
-A necessary mechanism as on-chain bytecode awaiting the GSM delay can be reverse-engineered by sophisticated attackers before going into effect.
+A necessary mechanism, as on-chain bytecode awaiting the GSM delay can be reverse-engineered by sophisticated attackers before going into effect.
 This is an improvement over using Emergency Shutdown but introduces a level of trust between the community and the Smart Contracts (SC) domain team.

 ## Component Summary